IshmaelDojaquez/IshmaelDojaquez/README.md

 - 🎓 Studying for *Bachelors of Science Technical Management* @ *Embry-Riddle Aeronautical University*

-- ⚡ Fun fact **I enjoy watching anime and in fact...
-I have a Tokyo Ghoul tattoo!**
+- ⚡ Fun fact: I enjoy watching anime and in fact...
+I have a Tokyo Ghoul tattoo!

 <h3 align="left">Connect with me:</h3>
 <p align="left">